Medically reviewed by Drugs.com. Last updated on Aug 3, 2019.

 Special Populations: Renal Function Impairment

 A 27% reduction in clearance of unbound valproate is seen in patients with CrCl <10 mL/minute.
 Hemodialysis reduces valproate concentrations by 20%.
-Protein binding is reduced, monitoring only total valproate concentrations may be misleading.
+Therefore, no dosage adjustment appears to be necessary in patients with renal failure.
+Protein binding is reduced.
+Monitoring of free valproate concentrations may be of clinical value; total valproate concentrations may be misleading.

 Special Populations: Hepatic Function Impairment